openslide/openslide-python/doc/index.rst

    .. attribute:: associated_images

       Images, such as label or macro images, which are associated with this slide.
-This is a :class:`Mapping <collections.abc.Mapping>` from image name to RGBA :class:`Image <PIL.Image.Image>`.
+This is a :class:`~collections.abc.Mapping` from image name to RGBA :class:`Image <PIL.Image.Image>`.

       Unlike in the C interface, these images are not premultiplied.